mcatcruz/airbnb_coding_sample/README.md

-# airbnb_coding_sample
+# coding_sample
 A coding sample by Monica Cruz highlighting her work for EcoQuest, a web application entry for Women Who Code Hackathon for Social Good 2023.
-This sample is submitted for consideration to the Airbnb 2024 Connect Apprenticeship Program.

 # Technologies Used
 - Django Rest Framework